 What is the South Downs Schools Living History Project?

-Over the next two years we are embarking on a unique partnership between The Friends of the South Downs and four West Sussex Primary schools.
+A unique partnership between The Friends of the South Downs and four West Sussex Primary schools.
 This project has been made possible by a £10,000 contribution by the Friends of the South Downs and a £48,700 grant from the National Lottery Heritage Fund.

 Our knowledge of how people lived on the South Downs is being lost.
 A generation who remember the South Downs prior to the introduction of intensive agriculture, hastened by the food demands of the Second World War, are now in their late 80s and 90s and these precious memories will be lost forever if they are not recorded now...